 The COVID 19 pandemic familiarized the trends ‘work from home’, hybrid work culture, and home-schooling, which demanded optimum space and bigger homes.
 Millennials have been looking for aspirational lifestyles and have been looking for homes with luxury amenities.
 With the requirement of larger space by home buyers, the demand for affordable and mid-segment homes has been rising.
 The ready-to-move-in homes are mostly preferred as they do not pose a risk of delayed possession.

 The trend of co-living spaces for comfortable work-live-stay setup has been picking up big time especially after the pandemic.

 Tell our readers how technology has transformed the Real Estate sector, especially when we are talking about sales.

 Technology has had a great impact on the real estate sector.
 While technology has been leveraged in the sector since some time, its significance was clearly felt when the pandemic struck.
-India has been a witness to several Proptech companies that have been introducing some amazing technology solutions to ease the lives of home buyers.
+India is witness to several Proptech companies that are introducing some amazing technology solutions to ease the lives of home buyers.

-Developers are focused on advanced construction technologies like Building Information Modelling (BIM), Construction Robots, Drones, Artificial Intelligence, Big Data, Blockchain and Machine Learning.
+Developers are focused on advanced construction technologies.
+These include Building Information Modelling (BIM), Construction Robots, Drones, Artificial Intelligence, Big Data, Blockchain and Machine Learning.
 Players in the sector are planning strategies to leverage the power of Internet of Things, Artificial Intelligence, Augmented Reality, Virtual Reality, Robotics, etc. in real estate.

-A sector that was used to only conventional methods of interaction quickly swapped to virtual site visits, digital bookings, video meetings, online deal closures and procedures.
+A sector that was used to only conventional methods of interaction.
+Then quickly swapped to virtual site visits, digital bookings, video meetings, online deal closures and procedures.
 We are stepping into an era in which a lot of importance is given to sustainable eco-systems, tech-friendly security solutions, green initiatives, etc.

 Help us understand the role of channel partners for a developer and how they are helping the Real Estate sector’s growth?